PhotoboothProject/photobooth/faq/faq.md

 Troubleshooting / Debugging:

 - **Important: For WLAN connected screens you must make sure to set the IP address of the Photobooth web server in the admin settings - section "General"**.
 The loopback IP (127.0.0.1) does not work, it has to be the exact IP address of the Photobooth web server, to which the remote display connects to.
-- In "Dev" mode the remote buzzer server logs are written to the "tmp" directory of the photobooth installation (i.e. `data/tmp/remotebuzzer_server.log`).
-Clients will log server communication information to the browser console.
-Activate "Dev" mode and check the logs for any error messages.
+- Switch Photobooth to DEV mode. (admin screen -> expert view -> general section)
+- Reload the Photobooth homepage
+- Check the browser developer console for error logs
+- Check the server logs for errors (file `data/tmp/remotebuzzer_server.log`).
-- If hardware buttons do not trigger
+- If there is no errors logged but hardware buttons still do not trigger
  - GPIO interrupts might be disabled.
 Check file `/boot/config.txt` and remove / disable the following overlay `dtoverlay=gpio-no-irq` to enable interrupts for GPIOs.
  - GPIOs may not be configured as PULLUP.
 The configuration for this is done in fie `/boot/config.txt` by adding the GPIO numbers in use as follows - you **must reboot** the Raspberry Pi in order to activate changes in this setting.